Jean-Baptiste Lully: Music, style and influence

 He is often credited with introducing new instruments into the orchestra, but this legend needs closer scrutiny.
 He continued to use recorders in preference to the newer transverse flute, and the "hautbois" he used in his orchestra were transitional instruments, somewhere between shawms and so-called Baroque oboes.

 Lully created French-style opera as a musical genre (tragédie en musique or tragédie lyrique).
 Concluding that Italian-style opera was inappropriate for the French language, he and his librettist, Philippe Quinault, a respected playwright, employed the same poetics that dramatists used for verse tragedies: the 12-syllable "alexandrine" and the 10-syllable "heroic" poetic lines of the spoken theater were used for the recitative of Lully's operas and were perceived by their contemporaries as creating a very "natural" effect.
 Airs, especially if they were based on dances, were by contrast set to lines of less than 8 syllables.
 Lully also forsook the Italian method of dividing musical numbers into separate recitatives and arias, choosing instead to combine and intermingle the two, for dramatic effect.
 He and Quinault also opted for quicker story development, which was more to the taste of the French public.

-William Christie has summarized the distribution of instruments in Lully's operas: "The orchestra is easier to reconstitute.
-In Lully's case, it is made up of strings, winds and sometimes brass.
-The strings, or the grand chœur written for five parts is distinct from the petit chœur, which is the continuo made up of a handful of players, following the formula inherited from the continuo operas of post-Monteverdian composers, Antonio Cesti and Francesco Cavalli.
-The continuo is a supple formula which minimizes the role of the orchestra, thus favoring the lute, the theorbo and the harpsichord.
-It therefore permits variation of color of the recitatives, which sometimes seem of excessive length."

 Lully is credited with the invention in the 1650s of the French overture, a form used extensively in the Baroque and Classical eras, especially by Johann Sebastian Bach and George Frideric Handel.